-Lisa Tsai is a founding partner of Reid Collins & Tsai LLP.
-Lisa has represented clients in a wide variety of complex business litigation, including financial fraud cases, legal malpractice and professional liability actions, fiduciary litigation, bank liability cases, insolvency cases, intellectual property litigation, securities and shareholder derivative lawsuits, class actions, and employment matters.
+Lisa Tsai is the managing partner of Reid Collins & Tsai.
+Lisa has represented plaintiffs in a wide variety of complex business disputes, including financial fraud cases, legal malpractice actions, fiduciary duty litigation, intellectual property litigation, and securities and shareholder derivative lawsuits.

 Lisa is widely recognized by industry observers as one of the nation’s top litigators for her professional achievements.
-Following a lengthy jury trial and bench trial, Lisa obtained a Top 50 Verdict in the United States and won a $287.5MM judgment against global investment bank Credit Suisse for fraud, which resulted in a $121 million judgment after several rounds of appeals.
-From 2016 to 2020, Lisa has been named to the Lawdragon 500 Leading Lawyers in America, which recognizes the most elite lawyers in the profession.
+Following a lengthy jury trial and bench trial, Lisa obtained a Top 50 Verdict in the United States against global investment bank Credit Suisse for fraud, which resulted in a $121 million judgment after several rounds of appeals.
+From 2016 to 2022, Lisa has been named to the Lawdragon 500 Leading Lawyers in America, which recognizes the most elite lawyers in the profession.
 In 2022, she was named a “Plaintiffs Trailblazer” by the National Law Journal.
-From 2014 to 2020, Texas Monthly listed Lisa as a “Super Lawyer” in Business Litigation.
-For the last two years, Lisa has been named to The Best Lawyers in America for her work with private funds and hedge funds and to Chambers USA as a Band 1 leading lawyer for general commercial litigation.
+From 2014 to 2022, Texas Monthly listed Lisa as a “Super Lawyer” in Business Litigation.
+From 2019 to 2022, Lisa has been named to The Best Lawyers in America for her work with private funds and hedge funds and to Chambers USA as a Band 1 leading lawyer for general commercial litigation.

 Lisa received her J.D. with honors from the University of Texas School of Law and was elected to the Order of the Coif upon graduation.
 Lisa served as a member of the Texas Law Review, during which time she published her student note.
 Following law school, Lisa served as a judicial law clerk in the United States District Court for the Southern District of Texas.